 It’s time for another fun (and easy!)
 Cricut project you can make for your wedding!
 In this case a few pretty place cards for your reception.
 These little geode inspired place cards are actually resin coasters… so they double as an adorable wedding favor!

 You can make them for the head table or all of your guests… depending on how many place cards you want to make!

 - Cricut Maker

 - Fine-Point Cutting Blade

 - Standard Cutting Mat (that’s the green one!
-I use the pink mat in this post though 🙂 )
+Although I used a fabric mat since it was on hand!)

 - Rose Gold Adhesive Foil

 - Transfer Tape

 - Rose Gold & Blush Coasters (Follow this Tutorial)

 Ready to take the leap but not sure which machine is right for you?
 Check out my Explore Air 2 and Maker comparison before pulling the trigger.
 I go over the pro’s and con’s of each machine and even have an easy to read check list of each machine’s features so you can decided which cutting machine is perfect for you.